dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/tint.rst

 In the Tool Settings select the brush, color and mode to use with the tool.

-You can configure the brush main settings exposed on the Tool Settings for convenience.
+You can configure the brush main settings included in the Tool Settings for convenience.
 For the vertex paint brushes configuration and settings see :doc:`Vertex Paint Brush </grease_pencil/modes/vertex_paint/tool_settings/brush>`.